hexkode/env-config-map/README.md

 - `redact` option to redact value for logging.
 - `coerceNull` options to coerce `"null"` to `null`.
 - `coerceUndefined` options to coerce `"undefined"` to `undefined`.
-- Customizable to get input from sources other then `process.env.`
+- Customizable to get input values from sources other then `process.env.`

 ## Installation
 ```console